-The USF Counseling Center is committed to training health service psychologists who are prepared to work independently as competent practitioners and leaders in university counseling centers and in integrated healthcare settings.
+The USF Counseling Center is committed to training health service psychologists who are prepared to work independently as competent practitioners and leaders in integrated healthcare and university counseling settings.
 To this end, the postdoctoral fellowship offers the following training opportunities in a number of settings including:

-- At the counseling center, fellows continue to master of the core competencies for health service psychologists, with an emphasis on those most relevant to university mental health settings.
+- USF Counseling Center: fellows continue to master of the core competencies for health service psychologists, with an emphasis on those most relevant to university mental health settings.

-- At the student health center, fellows develop and/or enhance competencies for psychology practice in primary care settings, using the primary care behavioral health model of integrated care.
+- USF St. Petersburg Wellness Center: fellows develop and/or enhance competencies for psychology practice in integrated healthcare settings, using the primary care behavioral health model of integrated care.

-Past graduates of the program have obtained employment in various settings including university counseling centers, federal prisons, private practice groups, and veterans' hospitals.
-The 2017-2018 fellowship year is scheduled to begin on August 1, 2017.
+Past graduates of the program have obtained employment in various settings including university counseling centers, federal prisons, private practice groups, and Veterans' hospitals.
+The 2022-2023 fellowship year is scheduled to begin on August 1, 2022.